7 Most Unusual Festivals Found Only in Japan

 Location: Saidai-ji Shrine, Okayama (also elsewhere in Japan)

 This is one of the craziest festivals you can ever find in the whole of Japan.
-On one of the coldest nights of winter, some 10,000 men wearing nothing but a thin loincloth gather around Saidai-ji Shrine in Okayama, waiting for the priest to toss off sacred sticks called shingi.
+On one of the coldest nights of winter, some 10,000 men wearing nothing but a thin loincloth gather around Saidai-ji in Okayama, waiting for the priest to toss off sacred sticks called shingi.
 Those who get the sacred sticks are called lucky men and are blessed with a year of happiness.
-Though the festival is celebrated nationwide with slight differences, the one in Saidai-ji is the largest and most famous.

 Origin

-Another legend states that being naked could ward off evil forces and misfortune.
-Hence villagers would choose one "lucky" man to absorb all the misfortune.
-The man that was chosen would walk through the crowd naked.
-Then he would leave the village, together with all the bad luck, troubles, and illness of the villagers.
+Another legend says that being naked can ward off evil forces and misfortune.
+So the villagers would choose a "lucky" man, shin otoko, to take all the bad luck.
+After walking naked through the crowd, he needed to find his way back to the shrine with all the bad luck, troubles, and illnesses of the villagers.

-In the afternoon, groups of men in loin-cloth will jump into an icy pool for purification.
-Then at midnight, the lights of the Saidai-ji shrine will be turned off, and the loincloth-clad men shove each other in the freezing temperature for more than an hour to compete for the lucky sticks that will be thrown by the priest.
-The winners are those who capture the sticks and push it into a box filled with rice called masu.
+In the afternoon, groups of men dressed in loincloths jump into an icy pool to purify themselves.
+Then, at midnight, the lights of the Saidai-ji are turned off and the loincloth-clad men push each other in the freezing temperatures for more than an hour, competing for the lucky sticks thrown by the priest.
+The winners are those who catch the sticks and push them into a box of rice called masu.

-• Participants are restricted to men only.
+• Participation is restricted to men only.
 But it would also be fun to be a spectator and enjoy the atmosphere.

-• To ensure a good watching spot, you can book a seat in advance.
+• To ensure a good place to watch, you can book a seat in advance.

-Don't miss these interesting festivals if you happen to be in Japan, because it is a great time to travel like a local and understand its rich culture and tradition!
+Don't miss these interesting festivals if you happen to be in Japan.
+It is a great time to travel like a local and understand its rich culture and tradition!
 Can't wait to see one of these events for yourself?
-Why not let one of our Japan travel specialist tailor-make an itinerary to make your dream trip a reality?
+Why not let one of our Japan travel specialists tailor-make an itinerary to make your dream trip a reality?

 Quick Question